Skip to main content

 Hook Points

-The Orchestrator provides 22 service extension hook points organized by lifecycle area.
+The Orchestrator provides 30 service extension hook points organized by lifecycle area.
 Each hook is a field on the relevant configuration object.
+Select a hook name to see its full signature, parameters, and usage details.

 API Lifecycle